MicrosoftDocs/azure-docs/articles/automation/dsc-linux-powershell.md

 - An Azure Automation account.
 To learn more about Automation accounts, see [Automation Account authentication overview](./automation-security-overview.md).
 - An Azure Resource Manager virtual machine (VM) running Ubuntu 18.04 LTS or later.
 For instructions on creating a Linux VM, see [Create a Linux virtual machine in Azure with PowerShell](../virtual-machines/windows/quick-create-powershell.md).
-- The PowerShell [Az Module](/powershell/azure/new-azureps-module-az) installed on your workstation.
+- The PowerShell [Az Module](/powershell/azure/new-azureps-module-az) installed on the machine you'll be using to write, compile, and apply a state configuration to a target Linux VM.
 Ensure you have the latest version.
 If necessary, run `Update-Module -Name Az`.

 ## Create a configuration